slaarti/ansible-role-awstats/README.md

 A list of options to set in `awstats.conf.local`.
 Each option is a dictionary with `name` and `value` keys.

+    awstats_site_confgs: []

+A list of dictionaries containing configuration information for `awstats` sites.
+Each dictionary must contain:

+*   `name`: The name for the site.
+Used in the filename of the configuration file.
+The `awstats` documentation suggests the virtual host name, but you can use something shorter if you like, as long as it's unique.

+*   `sitedomain`: The primary hostname for the virtual host.
+If this host is reachable via multiple names, you can use the `options` field (discussed below) to set a value for `HostAliases`.

+*   `logfile`: The path to the log file(s) you want `awstats` to process for this site.

+*   `options`: A list of `name`/`value` dictionaries for setting whatever other options you might want to define for this site.
+If you don't have any to set, you can omit this.

 Example Playbook
 ----------------